indiajacksonphd/Helio-Lite/README.md

 4. Verify the Installation**

     After completing the setup, it's important to verify that everything is installed correctly and operational.
-Use the following commands to check the Jupyter kernels and Conda environments:
+Open another terminal and use the following commands to check the Jupyter kernels and Conda environments:

     ```bash
     jupyter kernelspec list